fossasia/pslab-python/README.md

 The Pocket Science Lab from FOSSASIA

 This repository hosts the python library for communicating with PSLab.
 This can be installed on a linux pc/raspberry pi.
-With this one can communicate with the hardware using simple python code.
+With this, one can communicate with the hardware using simple python code.

 <http://pslab.fossasia.org>